Special Services - Paratransit

 NFTA’s PAL Pass

-Traveling with Paratransit is now even more convenient for individuals with disabilities.
-PAL clients and interested agencies can now purchase a fixed amount of rides with the same discounts offered to regular Metro Pass holders.
-The pass is simply hole punched by a Paratransit Operator each time the client boards the van.
+PAL clients and interested agencies can purchase a fixed amount of rides with the same discounts offered to regular Metro Pass holders.
+The pass is simply hole punched by a Paratransit Operator each time the customer boards the vehicle.
 The card can be discarded once all the numbers are punched.

 Small Price, Huge Savings